bmc/sbt-izpack/README.md

   notice, this list of conditions and the following disclaimer in the documentation and/or other materials provided with the distribution.

-* Neither the names "clapper.org" nor the names of its contributors may be used to endorse or promote products derived from this software without specific prior written permission.
+* Neither the names "clapper.org", "sbt-izpack", nor the names of any contributors may be used to endorse or promote products derived from this software without specific prior written permission.

 THIS SOFTWARE IS PROVIDED BY THE COPYRIGHT HOLDERS AND CONTRIBUTORS "AS IS" AND ANY EXPRESS OR IMPLIED WARRANTIES, INCLUDING, BUT NOT LIMITED TO,